pactsafe/pactsafe-ios-sdk/README.md

 ## Sending Activity Manually

 There may be times when you need to send an activity event manually.
-Doing so just requires using the `sendActivity` method on your PactSafe shared instance.
+Doing so just requires using the `sendActivity` method on your Ironclad Clickwrap shared instance.

 Here's an example method that would allow you to send acceptance: